GabrielOsorno-Ksquare/Markup_I_Pokemon-Card/README.md

 # Markup_I_Pokemon-Card

-This is my recreation of Bulbasaur design:
+This is my recreation of Bulbasaur design.